emipa606/HaloRimworldPsychicPulseArmory/README.md

 ![Image](https://i.imgur.com/zsRXYSQ.png)

 Since my weapons have their own system, no patch for Combat Extended is needed in theory.
-However a lot of people might want one, I don&apos;t.
-So I won&apos;t provide one.
+However a lot of people might want one, I don't.
+So I won't provide one.

 https://steamcommunity.com/sharedfiles/filedetails/?id=1975126093] Andross has provided a patch for CE here.